squaresapp/webfeed-js/readme.md

 HTML Reels introduce almost nothing in terms of new technology. **This is by-design**.
 It's literally just a subset of standard HTML, some CSS classes that you can use to make cool stuff happen, and a text file (the feed) that contains a list of URLs. **That's it**.
 If you can make HTML & CSS pages, you already know 99.9% of what is needed to make HTML Reels.

 HTML Reels present a real opportunity to fix a broken internet.
-Your own website, rather than a profile page on someone else's social platform, was intended as the atomic unit of online existence.
+The atomic unit of online existence was intended to be your own website.
+Not some profile page on someone else's social platform.
 This is what HTML Reels intends to restore.

 **But you don't need to care about any social media reformation initiative to benefit from HTML reels.** At it's core, it's a low-effort framework that helps front-end developers build cinematic landing pages, and/or an entire blogs with cinematic content.